Supercross Indianapolis Round 5 TV times, schedule, info - NBC Sports

 The season has opened with victories by veteran riders Justin Barcia, Eli Tomac, Cooper Webb and Ken Roczen.

-Will there finally be a repeat winner among the four championship contenders, or will one of the fresheman in a formidable rookie crop take the top step?
+Will there finally be a repeat winner among the four championship contenders, or will one of the freshman in a formidable rookie crop take the top step?

 Here are the pertinent details for watching Round 4 of the 2021 Supercross season Saturday: